ebarendt/ebarendt/README.md

 My system administration background and technical curiosity have helped me to better understand the development, deployment, and operations aspects of shipping products.

-I'm currently working at [Stitch Fix](https://stitchfix.com) building the platform that runs the company's applications.